Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 When should I seek out REC support?

-• If you need help in identifying the expertise needed to take on an energy efficient project and building your project team
+• If you need help identifying the expertise needed to take on an energy-efficient project and build your project team

 Need help to see if this is the right funding for you?